bosbase/js-sdk/docs/SQL_TABLE_REGISTRATION.md

 # Register Existing SQL Tables with the JS SDK

-Use `pb.collections.registerSqlTables()` to register pre-existing SQL tables and automatically expose them as REST collections.
-This is **superuser-only** and does **not** modify the underlying tables—use it when your schema is already defined in SQL and you just need the BosBase APIs on top.
+Use the SQL table helpers to expose existing tables (or run SQL to create them) and automatically generate REST collections.
+Both calls are **superuser-only**.

+- `registerSqlTables(tables: string[])` – map existing tables to collections without running SQL.
+- `importSqlTables(tables: SqlTableDefinition[])` – optionally run SQL to create tables first, then register them.
+Returns `{ created, skipped }`.

 ## Requirements